 Bunker Hills Park Regional Park, 550 Bunker Lake Boulevard NW, Andover, MN 55304

-Located in one of our favorite local parks, If you want to ride a horse and are over the age of 8, Bunker Park Stable is the place to go.
-While they have a lesson program, this is the place to go in the Twin Cities for a trail ride.
-Reservations are required for a ride through the park or for a pony-led ride for you little one.
-Enjoy a unique party experience or educate yourselves about the pioneers.
-Bunker Park Stable has a lot to offer you and your family.
+Located in one of our favorite local parks, if you want to ride a horse, are over the age of 8, and are taller than 52 inches, Bunker Park Stable is the place to go. Â While they have a lesson program, this is the place to go in the Twin Cities for a trail ride.
+Reservations are required for a ride through the park or for a pony-led ride for you little one. Â Enjoy a unique party experience or educate yourselves about the pioneers. Â Bunker Park Stable has a lot to offer you and your family.

 South Metro Twin Cities Stables